Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

 For a Gaussian-modulated coherent-state protocol~\cite{GG02,Noswitch} with success probability $p_{\text{ec}}$ and $\varepsilon$-security against collective (Gaussian) attacks~\cite{CollectiveATT}, we may write the composable finite-size key rate~\cite{FreeSpacePaper}

 where

-and $d$ is the size of the alphabet after analog-to-digital conversion of the continuous variables of the parties.
+and $d$ is the size of the alphabet after analog-to-digital conversion of the continuous variables of the parties (typically $d=2^{5}$ for a $5$-bit digitalization).

 For the specific case of the heterodyne protocol, one can extend the security to general coherent attacks by combining Eq.~(\ref{sckeee}) with the approach of Ref.~\cite{Lev2017}.
 This involves a suitable symmetrization of the data and performing $m_{\text{et}}=f_{\text{et}}n$ local energy tests, where they check if their local mean number of photons is $\lesssim\bar{n}_{T} +\mathcal{O}(m_{\mathrm{et}}^{-1/2})$.
-For large enough $m_{\text{et}}$, this test is certainly passed and the parties achieve the rate~\cite{FreeSpacePaper}
+This test is certainly passed for large enough $m_{\text{et}}$ and for typical communication conditions with small values of excess noise (as is the case here, so that we certainly have $\bar{n}_{R}=\tau\bar{n}_{T}+\bar{n}\lesssim\bar{n}_{T}$ at the receiver).